focus-editor/focus/LOG.md

 - Remember window position (in session maybe)

+- Optimisation:
+    - See if we can join edits in edit groups (maybe on the fly on undo/redo)
+    - Use custom allocators for edits to reduce memory fragmentation (maybe later)

 - Look into subpixel font positioning
     - Revisit the font loading code as it has some rounding to pixels there and consider using floats or other units for font metrics